Stop Procrastinating and Get Motivated

 - Call a friend on the phone while you work on jobs such as the dishes or folding washing.

 - See if you can get a family member to help do a job and set yourself a time limit.
-My children are willing to help if I say something like, ‘Let’s see how quick we can do a ten-second tidy.’
-We all start tidying and count while we do it or use a stopwatch to time ourselves, and they have more fun doing it if I help.
+My children are willing to help if I say something like, ‘Let’s see how quickly we can do a ten-second tidy.’
+We all start tidying and counting while we do it or use a stopwatch to time ourselves, and they have more fun doing it if I help.

 - Do the boring jobs first?
 Get them out of the way quickly so that you have more time to do the things you love.